| Web

 text animation can irritate the user - there is such a thing as

-"too much.".
+"too much."
 Granted there are numerous dynamic tools available

 in contemporary interactive applications, but the developers should